enketo/enketo/README.md

 # Enketo

-This is the Enketo web forms monorepo.
 Enketo is an open source project that produces web form software for the [ODK ecosystem](https://getodk.org).

 ## Packages

+This is the Enketo web forms monorepo.
+See more details on each package in its corresponding README file:

 -   [Enketo Core](./packages/enketo-core): Enketo's web form engine, intended for embedding in a web application
 -   [Enketo Express](./packages/enketo-express): Enketo's integrated web application, embedding Enketo Core and providing integration with OpenRosa form servers